Bookkeeper Interview Questions

 Question: What have you done recently to grow professionally as a bookkeeper?

-Explanation: Employers look for employees who are qualified for the position, and who have a plan for their professional development and to keep themselves up to date with changing industry trends.
+Explanation: Employers look for employees who are qualified for the position and have a plan for their professional development and to keep themselves up to date with changing industry trends.
 You should have this type of plan and be able to discuss both your recent efforts as well as your plans for future growth.
-Components of the plan can include formal and informal education and training, attendance at industry events, membership in professional organizations and subscriptions to work-related newsletters and blogs.
+Components of the plan can include formal and informal education and training, attendance at industry events, membership in professional organizations, and subscriptions to work-related newsletters and blogs.

 Question: What type of financial reports were you responsible for preparing in your previous positions?